Server-side validation with Ktor

 Now list the books:

-We can see two issues in this response; the ISBN is now filled up to the 13 required characters, and we shouldn't allow empty titles.
+We can see two issues in this response: the ISBN is now padded with space to reach 13 characters, and we shouldn't allow empty titles.

 Try to run the first query again: